 T.S.
 Elliot, The Waste Land, 1922

 ‘We Are Lost’ is written in an allegorical style.
-It brings together reality with the world of dreams
+It blends reality with the world of dreams.
+The appearance of the traveller, signals the beginning of a new direction.

-The key messages of the poem are that we are being ruthlessly manipulated by puppet masters, who remain invisible… we have lost our way and that we have reached a point where we are ‘out of sync’ not only with ourselves, but our political systems are out of sync with us, and have been like this for a very long time.
+The key messages of the poem are that we are being ruthlessly manipulated by puppet masters, who remain invisible… we have lost our way and that we have reached a point where we are ‘out of sync’ not only with ourselves, but our political systems, and many of our institutions, are out of sync with us, and have been like this for a very long time.
 Many of our present leaders not only fail to grasp the complexity of the problems we face, but they often don’t appreciate, or care about the long term consequences of their actions, which all too often, merely represent a succession of ‘short-term’ inadequate fixes.
-What are sorely needed are inspiring leaders with long term vision.

 We are being bombarded with information that is censored by corporate powers that control the media.
 We are being de-sensitised to the suffering and violence that surrounds us, whilst at the same time, there is a creeping tendency towards curbing critical thinking in all its forms.